MoenMi/MoenMi/README.md

 - 📖 B.S.
 Computer Science & Mathematics, M.S.
-Applied Statistics *@The University of Alabama* (2026 grad)
+Applied Statistics *@The University of Alabama*
 - 🔭 Data Science and Informatics Assisant *@The University of Alabama Libraries*
 - 👨🏻‍💻 SWE Intern *@Northrop Grumman* and *@National Geospatial-Intelligence Agency*
 - 🧰 I build with `Python`, `C/C++`, `Javascript`, `HTML/CSS`, and more